COVID-19 Vaccine Frequently Asked Questions

 The goal of the COVID-19 vaccines is to introduce some of the viral material into your body so that your body can develop antibodies to help fight the virus in the future and this can be done in several different ways.
 Most of the COVID-19 vaccines types are just like the ones you received during childhood.
 This involves injecting either an inactivated or ‘killed’ version of the virus or some of the proteins from COVID-19 inside another virus that our body can defend against referred to as a ‘viral vector’.
 There are also newer types of vaccines that are being tried for COVID-19 using only parts of the virus such as mRNA or DNA to create an immune response.
 In these cases, it is not the whole COVID-19 virus, just a small part.

-What are the main vaccines that are being considered?
+What are the main vaccines that are being administered?

 What are the downsides of these vaccines?